 Glass microspheres are used in many ways.
 The microspheres are usually 10 to 100 micrometers in diameter with varying densities, properties, and capabilities.
 Special morphologies can also be achieved by a variety of techniques in the laboratory.
 One of the most interesting morphologies of these tiny bubbles, are porous wall hollow glass microspheres (PWHGMs) with a unique porosity that can be used to fill the microspheres with a variety of cargos of various contents that can later be released on demand.

 Although the PWHGMs are revolutionary in themselves, the truly exciting potential for these tiny bubbles is realized when they are combined with various biocompatible materials and matrices.
-An analogy can be made to fiberglass; epoxies are good for making various glues and adhesives, and E-glass fibers are good for insulation, but when combined, they form an entirely new material (fiberglass), which literally and figuratively can hold water.
-The resulting composite possesses new properties, characteristics, and, most importantly, can be used for new applications.
+An analogy can be made to fiberglass; a material which literally and figuratively can hold water.

 Long-Term Drug Delivery System